jahidulpabelislam/contribution-counters/README.md

 In version 2, the only braking change is that only functions can be imported/required, instead of Counter classes.

 To upgrade you will need to import/require the 3 new functions: `getBitbucketCounts`, `getGitHubCounts` &amp; `getGitLabCounts` instead of `Bitbucket`, `GitHub` &amp; `GitLab`.
-Where before you created a instance of a class (e.g. `GitHub`) and passed in a object of options, then called a function (`getCounters`) to get the counts.
+Where before you created a instance of a class (e.g. `GitHub`) and passed in a object of config, then called a function (`getCounters`) to get the counts.
 Now the new functions will do both in one.
-So just call the new function and pass in the existing options object as the only parameter and then your counts will be returned.
+So just call the new function and pass in the existing config object as the only parameter and then your counts will be returned.

 ## Support